javascript-tutorial/en.javascript.info/7-network/05-fetch-api/article.md

 The `keepalive` option indicates that the request may outlive the page.

-For example, we gather statistics about how the current visitor uses our page (mouse clicks, interesting page fragments), to improve user experience.
+For example, we gather statistics about how the current visitor uses our page (mouse clicks,  page fragments he views), to improve user experience.

 When the visitor leaves our page -- we'd like to save it on our server.